clearwater/octopress/source/_posts/2012-01-23-needle-acceleration.markdown

 <iframe width="560" height="315" src="http://www.youtube.com/embed/uNLySm71OBc" frameborder="0" allowfullscreen></iframe>

-My first cut at the [SwitecX25 library](https://github.com/clearwater/gaugette) stepped the needle at a constant speed.
+My first cut at the [Switec X25 library](https://github.com/clearwater/gaugette) stepped the needle at a constant speed.
 You can see the constant speed motion in the [original video](http://www.youtube.com/watch?v=vwAxRk_5oXA).